BrilliantPlugins/wp-geometa/README.md

  * Will now work as a library or a plugin.
  * Additional functions for getting data back into GeoJSON format.
  * Working well enough to submit to the plugin repo.
+ * Support for single geometry functions in meta_queries.

 ### 0.0.2: New Jersey
  * Improved meta query capabilities.
 Now support sub queries, and uses standard meta-query syntax